Todd Gerhart

-Todd Gerhart (born December 8, 1962) is a former American football running back who played one season with the Denver Gold of the United States Football League (USFL).
+Todd Gerhart (born December 8, 1962) is an American former football running back who played one season with the Denver Gold of the United States Football League (USFL).
 He played college football at California State University, Fullerton.
 He was also a member of the Minnesota Vikings and Houston Oilers of the National Football League (NFL).

-Early years
+Early life

 Gerhart played high school football at Norco High School in Norco, California and was inducted into the school's athletic hall of fame.

 College career

 Gerhart played for the Cal State Fullerton Titans from 1981 to 1984.
 He rushed for career totals of 867 yards and six touchdowns.
 He also caught 46 passes for 339 yards and one touchdown in his college career.

 Professional career

-Gerhart was selected by the Denver Gold of the USFL in the fifteenth round with the 209th overall pick of the 1985 USFL Collegiate Draft.
+Gerhart was selected by the Denver Gold of the USFL in the fifteenth round with the 209th overall pick of the 1985 USFL collegiate draft.
 He rushed for 279 yards and two touchdowns while also recording nine receptions for 125 yards in eighteen games for the Gold during the 1985 season.
 The USFL folded before the start of the 1986 season.

 He spent time with the NFL's Minnesota Vikings during the 1986 off-season.
 Gerhart was released by the Vikings on August 22, 1986.
 He signed with the Houston Oilers of the NFL in March 1987.
 He was released before the start of the regular season.